vuejs/vue-eslint-parser/README.md

     }
 }
 ```

-- If you use with `babel-eslint`, use `babel-eslint@>=8.1.1`.
-- If you use `typescript-eslint-parser`, the location of original nodes can be wrong.
-Waiting for `typescript-eslint-parser` to support [parseResult.visitorKeys](https://eslint.org/docs/developer-guide/working-with-plugins#working-with-custom-parsers).

 If the `parserOptions.parser` is `false`, the `vue-eslint-parser` skips parsing `<script>` tags completely.
 This is useful for people who use the language ESLint community doesn't provide custom parser implementation.